asvyazhin/CSS-guideline/README.md

 ## Naming convention

-In the name of the selectors we are adhere to the BEM ideology.
-BEM - it's a methodology and set of tools for front-end development created by Yandex.
+For the name of the selectors we adhere to the BEM ideology.
+BEM is a methodology and set of tools for front-end development created by Yandex.
 We will take only a part of the methodology - the naming of CSS selectors.

 ### Short introduction to BEM